LU REVIEWS BOOKS

 The side characters are interesting and complex: Devlin’s matchmaking mother, his crippled brother, his devious sister-in-law, his mysterious valet Wiggins, Anna’s selfish friend Cecily, her sweet son Andrew, and the villain Franco.

 I must say I was pleasantly surprised to see that Mrs. Jameson, whose previous books I have read were very sweet and clean, can also write a more robust and sensual story.
 The passion scenes are well-written and the overall writing very elegant.
+I can’t wait to read the story of Devlin’s brother Cameron and I hope Wiggins ends up getting a story as well.
+Disclosure: I have received a reviewer’s copy of this book from the Author in exchange for an honest review. |

 About the Author